open-space-collective/open-space-toolkit/CONTRIBUTING.md

 make
 ```

-*Tip: `ostk-b uild` simplifies building from within the development environment.*
+*Tip: `ostk-build` simplifies building from within the development environment.*

 *Tip: `ostk-debug` allows you to debug your code from within the development environment using `gdb`.*